KaliedaRik/Scrawl-canvas/docs/reference/sc-objects-overview.md

 # Scrawl-canvas objects overview
 The [`<canvas>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas), alongside the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) used to program it, is an **[immediate mode](https://learn.microsoft.com/en-us/windows/win32/learnwin32/retained-mode-versus-immediate-mode) graphics system**.
 What this means in practical terms is that all Canvas API drawing instructions have to be set out in a JavaScript file, or written directly in a `<script>` element, and run in their entirety to generate the canvas display.
 For animation, this needs to be repeated for every frame of the animation.

-Most canvas libraries – including Scrawl-canvas – act as a buffer between the dev-user and the Canvas API by introducing a stateful [scene graph](https://en.wikipedia.org/wiki/Scene_graph) composed of objects, and groups of objects, which define a set of entities to be drawn onto the canvas.
+Most canvas libraries – including Scrawl-canvas – act as a buffer between the product-dev and the Canvas API by introducing a stateful [scene graph](https://en.wikipedia.org/wiki/Scene_graph) composed of objects, and groups of objects, which define a set of entities to be drawn onto the canvas.
 The scene graph gets **rendered** onto the canvas once, then re-rendered only when changes to its state require it.
 Some canvas libraries are sophisticated enough to only re-render those parts of their scene graph that change, thus minimising the work the browser needs to do.
 They are, effectively, **retained mode graphics systems**.

 ## Object creation and the SC library
-When a dev-user develops an SC canvas display they start by defining the set of artefacts and entitys they will use in the display, using [factory functions](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)) supplied by SC for that purpose.
+When a product-dev develops an SC canvas display they start by defining the set of artefacts and entitys they will use in the display, using [factory functions](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)) supplied by SC for that purpose.
 These factory functions are easy to identify because they are all named along the lines of `makeSomething`:

 ```
 // Factory functions always return the object they've just created